-ATENA DAEMI, A 30-YEAR-OLD WOMAN HUMAN RIGHTS DEFENDER and anti-death penalty activist, has been imprisoned in Iran since November 2016, after being convicted of fabricated charges that criminalised her human rights activities.
+Atena Daemi a 31-year-old anti-death penalty activist, has been imprisoned in Iran since November 2016, after being convicted on fabricated charges that criminalised her human rights activities.

 Atena was first arrested on 21 October 2014, and held for several months in Evin prison, including 51 days in solitary confinement before being released on bail in February 2015.

-Atena was charged with: propaganda against the regime, collusion against the regime on the basis of holding demonstrations in support of the children of Kobane in Syria, opposition to the execution of Reyhaneh Jabbari, insulting the Supreme Leader of Iran, and blasphemy in connection with listening to Iranian rapper Shahin Najafi's protest songs.
-The case against her was partly based on posts she had made on Facebook.
+She was charged with: propaganda against the regime, collusion against the regime on the basis of holding demonstrations in support of the children of Kobane in Syria, opposition to the execution of Reyhaneh Jabbari (hanged for murdering in self defence the man who raped her), insulting the Supreme Leader of Iran, and blasphemy in connection with listening to Iranian rapper Shahin Najafi's protest songs.

+The case against her was partly based on posts she made on Facebook.
 She was denied access to a lawyer during her entire time in detention, even though she was repeatedly interrogated.
 On 14 May 2015, a Revolutionary Court in Tehran sentenced Atena to 14 years in prison after an unfair trial lasting only 15 minutes.
-At an appeal hearing on 28 September, this sentence was reduced to seven years.
+This sentence was reduced to seven years on appeal.